 Aroma: 5.5 – If you were expecting fire and brimstone at a 105 proof scotch, sorry to disappoint.
 It’s a very dry and nearly nonexistent smell with just a twinge of flavor.

-Manliness: 8.5 – It has a very simple look and design, they don’t go crazy with the test, and it punches like a brick on fire.
-Overall it does very well here in manliness.
+Honesty: 8.5 – It has a very simple look and design, they don’t go crazy with the test, and it punches like a brick on fire.
+Overall it does very well here.
 That may seem high, but as they mention in the spirit of christmas, let’s give it to them.

 W/ Rocks: 5.0 – That cuts some of the heat down, but not a lot.
 Overall it’s better, but not exactly something that you would pay for over say – a good hot bourbon..